 Diamond Hill was part of the boom in 1903.

 Niles City (incorporated 1911; named for stockyards principal Louville Niles), the tiny enclave that enclosed the Stockyards and packing plants, was called “the richest city in the world” because of the big assets in its small area.
 (Map detail from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 Suddenly, with two major packing plants and the Stockyards, North Fort Worth was calling itself the “Chicago of the Southwest.”
 In 1907 the Telegram reported that the population of North Fort Worth had exploded from two hundred in 1902 to ten thousand.
 Swift and Armour, like the Stockyards, were major employers.
-For decades the Stockyards and packing plants were “the office” to thousands of workers.
+For decades the Stockyards and packing plants were “the office” to as many as five thousand workers.

 My family was probably typical.
 Among the early wave of workers was my grandfather (second row from bottom, far left), who worked at Swift in 1908.

 A generation later, in the ’40s and ’50s my father worked at the Stockyards, my mother at “the packin’ plant.”
-By then my grandfather was working at Bluebonnet, a smaller packing plant.
+By then my grandfather was working at Bluebonnet, a smaller packing plant on the North Side.

 “The office” for thousands of employees in the 1930s.
 (Photo from Tarrant County College Northeast, Heritage Room.)

 Fort Worth Stockyards Company, at its peak in 1944, sold five million head of livestock.
 But in the 1950s the big central operation began to face competition from local auctions and cattle feedlots.
 Cattle raisers began to move stock by truck, meaning that railroads were not necessary, which in turn meant that a packing plant could be built anywhere.
 The big packing plants suddenly had to compete with smaller, more efficient packers.